River Valley High School attack

-On 19 July 2021, a thirteen-year old Secondary One male student named Ethan Hun Zhe Kai (韩喆凯 (Hán Zhékǎi)) was struck to death with a combat fire fighting axe at River Valley High School in Boon Lay, Singapore, in an incident which was reportedly unprecedented in the history of Singapore.
-The killer was a sixteen-year-old Secondary Four male student, who was arrested for Ethan's murder shortly afterwards.
-The boy was initially charged with murdering Ethan; his charge was eventually reduced to manslaughter on the grounds of diminished responsibility, and he was thus sentenced to jail for 16 years on 1 December 2023.
+On 19 July 2021, 13-year-old Ethan Hun Zhe Kai (韩喆凯 (Hán Zhékǎi)), a Secondary One student, was struck and killed with a combat fire axe inside a bathroom at River Valley High School, in Boon Lay, Singapore.
+The perpetrator, a 16-year-old Secondary Four male student, was arrested for Hun's murder shortly afterwards.
+He was sentenced to 16 years' imprisonment on 1 December 2023 after his initial charge of murder was downgraded to manslaughter on the grounds of diminished responsibility.
+The killing was reported as an unprecedented incident in the history of Singapore.

 Attack and aftermath

-On July 14, 2021, the perpetrator took the axe and a knife to school in a badminton racquet bag, which he hid under a sink in the toilet, but failed to follow through with his plan.
-He tried again on July 19, 2021, where the attack occurred between 11:16 a.m. and 11:44 a.m. local time at a fourth floor toilet in River Valley High School.
-A group of students encountered the attackera sixteen-year-old Secondary Four studentoutside the toilet at 11:35 a.m. with a combat fire fighting axe.
+On 19 July 2021, the attack occurred between 11:16 a.m. and 11:44 a.m. local time at a fourth-floor toilet in River Valley High School.

-When the attacker asked them to call the police as he wanted the police to shoot him dead, the students retreated to their classroom and instated a lockdown drill.
-The attacker then went to a classroom to make the same request, upon which the second group also instated a lockdown.
-Both groups alerted their teachers.
+At 11.35 a.m., the perpetratora 16-year-old, Secondary Four male studentwas seen holding an axe by a group of students, who returned to their classroom to alert their teacher.
+When he, claiming to want to be shot dead, asked another group of students to call the police, the second group requested the help of their form teacher and a lockdown drill was instated.

-A teacher confronted the attacker and requested that the fire fighting axe be placed on the floor.
-The attacker complied with the instruction and was escorted to a meeting room.
-The victima thirteen-year-old, Secondary One male studentwas then found dead inside the toilet, having suffered multiple slash wounds allegedly caused by the axe.
-The victim, who was originally not named due to a gag order, was later identified as Ethan Hun Zhe Kai as the gag order was lifted by the High Court at his parents’ request.
+A teacher confronted the perpetrator, telling him to place the axe on the floor.
+He complied with the instruction and was escorted to a meeting room.
+Huna 13-year-old, Secondary One male studentwas subsequently found dead inside the toilet, having suffered multiple slash wounds allegedly caused by the axe.
+He was identified after the gag order on his identity was lifted by the High Court at his parents' request.

-Hun's attacker was subsequently arrested by the Singapore Police Force.
-The entire school was placed into lockdown until around 3:30 p.m.
+In the aftermath of the attack, the perpetrator was arrested by the Singapore Police Force.
+A schoolwide lockdown was imposed until around 3:30 p.m.
 As the following day was Hari Raya Haji, a public holiday, students returned to the school on 21 July.

-In the days following the attack, counselling was provided for nearly 540 students and teachers, while personnel from the Ministry of Education took over some classes.
+In the days following the attack, counselling was provided for nearly 540 students and teachers, while personnel from the Ministry of Education served as substitute teachers in certain classes.